nathanhoad/godot_dialogue_manager/docs/Translations.md

 This might be useful for cases where you have audio dialogue files that match up with lines.

-## Static tranlsation keys in dialogue
+## Static translation keys in dialogue

-You can export tranlsations as CSV from the "Translations" menu in the dialogue editor.
+You can export translations as CSV from the "Translations" menu in the dialogue editor.

 This will find any unique dialogue lines or response prompts and add them to a list.
 If a static key is specified for the line (eg. `[TR:SOME_KEY]`) then that will be used as the translation key, otherwise the dialogue/prompt itself will be.